-In some cases, preventing destruction of evidence pertaining to the truck’s maintenance and service schedule will be important.
+In some cases, preventing the destruction of evidence pertaining to the truck’s maintenance and service schedule will be important.
 This might be the case if defective or poorly maintained vehicle components could be to blame for an accident.

-Motor carriers must also maintain a record showing maintenance, repair and inspection records and the date they were performed for any vehicle in its control for 30 consecutive days.
+Motor carriers must also maintain a record showing maintenance, repair, and inspection records and the date they were performed for any vehicle in its control for 30 consecutive days.

 Trucking companies are also required to keep a driver qualification file for the duration of the driver’s employment, and then three years afterward.
 This includes the driver’s employment application, road test form and certificate, a list of violations, and more.

 Motor carriers are also required to make any records and information about an accident accessible to FMCSA representatives and other accident investigators.
 They must also maintain an accident register that contains records of accidents within the last three years.